eightbitastronomy/memobook/readme.txt

  -  Currently has an option Python 3 dependency which can be removed so that it can run on a system having no Python.
  -  Configuration script for Vim currently supports vim-plug and pathogen utilities, as well as Vim 8+ plugin functionality.
 For other plugin methods, it's currently DIY.

+The GNU Emacs extension:
+ -  Currently requires Python 3 for its source scan functionality.

 The Gedit plugin:
  -  Requires Python 3 and PyGObject.
 PyGObject must be new enough to have Gtk 3+ and Gedit 3+ submodules.